 - Other delicious additions include finely chopped cucumber and corn kernels.

 - You will be juicing a lot of limes.
-I highly recommend investing in some kind of electric citrus juicer.
+I highly recommend investing in an electric citrus juicer.

 - Speaking of citrus, make friends with someone who has a lime tree because you will need A LOT of limes to get FRESH LIME JUICE.
-None of that concentrated bottled stuff around this recipe.
+Concentrated bottled lime juice will not work to make fish ceviche.

-- Although this should go without saying, remove the bones before marinating.
-No one wants to bite into a sharp little fish bone.
+- Although this should go without saying, remove any fish bones before marinating.

-You will often find ceviche served with sweet potatoes and corn-on-the-cob, especially when ordering as the main course.
+Traditionally, ceviche is served with sweet potatoes and corn-on-the-cob, especially when ordering as the main course.

 - Mediterranean Baked Fish with Artichokes and Olives